mdsnins/mdsnins/README.md

 ### Hacker
 * Hacker of KAIST GoN
-  - Started from 2018
-  - Interested in web security

 * CTF Player
   - Member of `KAIST GoN`.
 But, sometimes, particpated as different team.